dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

   that have been set on the source database, or also when copying these settings is not wanted.

+--skip-split-by-ctid

+  Skip splitting tables based on CTID during the copy operation.
+By default, pgcopydb splits large tables into smaller chunks based on the CTID column if there isn't a unique integer column in the table.
+However, in some cases you may want to skip this splitting process if the CTID range scan is slow in the underlying system.

 --filters <filename>

   This option allows to exclude table and indexes from the copy operations.